-Decisions RP01, RP02 and RP05 Confidentiality clause for reopener applications Pre-review IM decision The current IMs do not contain any information on how confidential information is dealt with in a reopener application.
+Decisions RP01, RP02 and RP05 Confidentiality clause for reopener applications Current IM decision The current IMs do not contain any information on how confidential information is dealt with in a reopener application.
 This decision applies to the following sectors: EDB/GDB/GTB/Transpower

-8.23 Our draft decision is to amend the IMs to include a new provision on confidential information in the reopener process IMs.
-The drafting has been repurposed from the Fibre Capex IM.
+8.24 Our final decision is to amend the IMs to include a new provision on confidential information in the reopener process IMs.
+The drafting has been repurposed from the Fibre Capex IM.119

-8.24 Our reasons for proposing this change are discussed in Chapter 5 of the CPP and In-Period Adjustment Mechanisms Topic Paper.
+8.25 Our reasons for making this change are discussed in Chapter 5 of the CPP and In-Period Adjustment Mechanisms topic paper.

-Pre-review reconsideration of price-quality path IM decision RP01.11, RP02.11 and RP05.11
+Current reconsideration of price-quality path IM decision RP01.11, RP02.11 and RP05.11

-Decisions RP01, RP02 and RP05 GAAP changes Pre-review IM decision The current drafting of the EDB, GDB, GTB and Transpower IMs does not include a reopener for GAAP changes.
+Decisions RP01, RP02 and RP05 GAAP changes Current IM decision The current drafting of the EDB, GDB, GTB and Transpower IMs does not include a reopener for GAAP changes.
 This decision applies to the following sectors: EDB/GDB/GTB/Transpower

-&lt;sup>49 Fibre Input Methodologies Determination 2020 [2020] NZCC 21, clause 3.7.6.
+119 Commerce Commission Fibre Input Methodologies Determination 2020 [2020] NZCC 21, clause 3.7.6.l.
+4703954v11

-8.25 Our draft decision is to amend the EDB, GDB, GTB and Transpower IMs to change how the impacts of GAAP changes are assessed in the change event reopener to remove the potential for windfall gains and losses.
+8.26 Our final decision is to amend the EDB, GDB, GTB and Transpower IMs to change how the impact of GAAP changes is assessed in the Change event reopener to remove the potential for windfall gains and losses.

-8.26 Our reasons for proposing this change are discussed in Chapter 7 of the CPP and In-Period Adjustment Mechanisms Topic Paper.
+8.27 Our reasons for making this change are discussed in Chapter 6 of the CPP and In-Period Adjustment Mechanisms topic paper.

-Pre-review reconsideration of price-quality path IM decisions RP01.25 and RP02.26
+Current reconsideration of price-quality path IM decisions RP01.25 and RP02.26

-Decisions RP01.25 Pre-review IM decision
+Decisions RP01.25 and RP02.26 Current IM decision

-and RP02.26 The current IMs do not require the Commission to take into account the

 Requirement to take The current IMs do not require the Commission to take into account the expenditure objective when determining the extent of any amendment to the price

-into account the path.
+into account the expenditure path.

-expenditure ·

 objective when

-determining the

-extent of any
+determining the extent of any

-amendment to the
+amendment to the price path.

-price path.
+price patri.

 This decision applies EDB/GDB/GTB

-to the following , - , -
+to the following sectors:

-sectors: